jbaldwin/liblifthttp/README.md

     auto async_callback_request = std::make_unique<lift::request>("http://www.example.com", timeout);

     // Starting the asynchronous requests requires the request ownership to be moved to the
     // lift::client while it is being processed.
-Regardless of the on complet method, future or
+Regardless of the on complete method, future or
     // callback, the original request object and its response will have their ownership moved back
     // to you upon completion.
 If you hold on to any raw pointers or rerefences to the requests
-    // while they are being processed be sure not to use them until the requests complete, modifying
+    // while they are being processed be sure not to use them until the requests complete.
+Modifying
-    // a requests state during execution is prohibited.
+    // a request's state during execution is prohibited.

     // Start the request that will be completed by future. auto future = client.start_request(std::move(async_future_request));